From Chaos To Calm: A Life Changed By Ketamine

 "He was like a whirling dervish when he came into my office," Papolos says.
 "He was extremely fearful and scanning the environment all the time and he overheated at the drop of a hat."

 Papolos diagnosed James with a variant of bipolar disorder he calls the "fear of harm phenotype."
-It typically appears in childhood, and often doesn't respond to traditional psychiatric drugs.
+It typically appears in childhood and often doesn't respond to traditional psychiatric drugs.

 But Papolos has found that the condition does respond to ketamine.
 "It's been transformational," he says.

 In January, Papolos published a study of 45 children with the problem.
 They inhaled a nasal mist containing ketamine about twice a week.
-And nearly all got dramatically better.
+Nearly all got dramatically better.

-Scientists still aren't sure why ketamine works.
-But there's evidence that it encourages the brain to rewire, to alter the connections between cells.
+Scientists still aren't sure why ketamine works, but there's evidence that it encourages the brain to rewire, to alter the connections between cells.
 That process has been linked to recovery from depression.
 And it may also explain why ketamine helps people who have symptoms associated with several different psychiatric disorders.

 "I think it's having multiple effects, and that means it's probably useful for multiple different disorders," Teicher says.